MASKONAUTS: TAP' TAP' TROUBLE!

 Precise controls with jumps and bounces, 3 variants of collectibles, 5 enemy types with unique behaviors, and 2 game modes (Adventure and Infinite).

-How I did it:
+How I made it:

 Core Mechanics: I used this Zenva tutorial as a starting point to implement the core "Flappy Bird-like" concept.